Invitation & Suggestions for Newcomers

 An Invitation to Meeting for Worship

-We try to be prompt in order to minimize disruptions during the meeting for worship, but in case of late arrival, adults will be requested to wait until 10:15 before entering the meeting room.
-Younger participants may be directed to join our First Day School downstairs for their activities.
+We try to be prompt in order to minimize disruptions during the meeting for worship, but in case of late arrival, adults will be requested to wait until 10:10am before entering the meeting room.

-After the meeting is over, we will be happy to answer questions or to show you around the meetinghouse.
+After meeting, we will be happy to answer questions and invite you to join us for fellowship.
 Please sign our guestbook and feel free to read our literature.

 We invite you to join our ever-widening circle of friends.

 Every Sunday at 10:00am – All are welcome.